transloadit/uppy/website/src/docs/uppy.md

 > Sometimes you might need to add a remote file to Uppy.
 This can be achieved by [fetching the file, then creating a Blob object, or using the Url plugin with Companion](https://github.com/transloadit/uppy/issues/1006#issuecomment-413495493).
 >
 > Sometimes you might need to mark some files as “already uploaded”, so that the user sees them, but they won’t actually be uploaded by Uppy.
-This can be achieved by [looping through files and setting `uploadComplete: true, uploadStarted: false` on them](https://github.com/transloadit/uppy/issues/1112#issuecomment-432339569)
+This can be achieved by [looping through files and setting `uploadComplete: true, uploadStarted: true` on them](https://github.com/transloadit/uppy/issues/1112#issuecomment-432339569)

 ### `uppy.removeFile(fileID)`